min2ha/ukwa-site/content/target/55800/index.en.md

   "subject": "Brexit"
 }

-# Liam Fox (@LiamFox) on Twitter (Secretary of State for International Trade and Conservative MP for North Somerset)

 Liam Fox, Conservative MP for North Somerset, describes his work as Secretary of State for International Trade.